BITS-Research/GigPlatRevisit/README.md

 # GigPlatRevisit
-This is a project between the BITS lab and the Critical Plafform Working Group at UW to revisit research on gig workers rights
+This is a project between the BITS lab and the Critical Platform Working Group at UW to revisit research on gig workers rights